-A couple subtle new features have been introduced for the famed reference: 3, 6 and 9 numerals filled with Chromalight, a luminescent material emitting a long-lasting blue glow, like the hour markers and hands, the latter now being broader and longer.
-We recently tested it in a suitably rugged location: Reykjavik, Iceland and environs, including inhospitable volcanic lava fields, arctic glaciers and geothermal pools where most people fear to tread.
+A couple of subtle new features have been introduced for the famed reference: 3, 6, and 9 numerals filled with Chromalight, a luminescent material emitting a long-lasting blue glow, like the hour markers and hands, the latter now being broader and longer.
+We recently tested it in a suitably rugged location: Reykjavik, Iceland, and environs, including inhospitable volcanic lava fields, arctic glaciers, and geothermal pools where most people fear to tread.

 Ditto on our excursion to the glacier in a huge truck with the ability to cross rivers and climb steep ridges of snow and ice, and a dip in the famous geothermal pool known as the Blue Lagoon.

-It is obvious that the latest generation of replica Rolex’s sports models is their most capable stuffs.
-But the all-consuming popularity of the brand as a status symbol have left some die-hards reminiscing on the good old days when you were more likely to see one of these critically trustable instruments on top of a forbidding glacier than around a boardroom table.
+It is obvious that the latest generation of replica Rolex’s sports models is their most capable staff.
+But the all-consuming popularity of the brand as a status symbol has left some die-hards reminiscing on the good old days when you were more likely to see one of these critically trustable instruments on top of a forbidding glacier than around a boardroom table.